 Planning conditions explained

-Planning permission often includes conditions requiring the submission of details.
+Planning permission often includes conditions requiring the submission and approval of details.
 These conditions tend to fall into two categories:

 - Conditions that must have the details approved before any work on the site commences.
 These are known as conditions precedent and generally begin with the words "no development shall commence until..."